drinkbird/drinkbird.github.io/about.md

 ## Disclaimer

 **This blog, its content and opinions are my own** and do not represent my employers' or clients' view in any way.
-Also keep in mind that I might have no idea what I'm talking about, so use the provided information and advice at your own risk.
+Also keep in mind that I might have no idea what I'm talking about, so use the information and advice I provide at your own risk.

 ## Short Bio

-Anastasios (Tasos) Piotopoulos is a passionate software engineer and aspiring technical architect who helps fellow technology professionals take their Software Industry career to the next level.
-He also blogs at drinkbird.com, organizes meetups and workshops, speaks at events and academic lectures, and solves complex problems through delivering high-quality software.
+Anastasios (Tasos) Piotopoulos is a passionate software engineer and aspiring technical architect who also provides career guidance for technology professionals.
+He blogs at drinkbird.com, organizes meetups and workshops, speaks at events and academic lectures, and solves complex problems through delivering high-quality software.

 Over the years, Anastasios has been involved in the construction of everything from simple tooling to enterprise cloud-native solutions.
-He has a Master's degree in Software Engineering and Ubiquitous Computing from University College Dublin, and he currently works at Jet.com and Walmart.com as a Senior Back End Engineer.
+He has a Master's degree in Software Engineering and Ubiquitous Computing from University College Dublin, and he currently works at Jet.com and Walmart.com as a Senior Software Engineer.

 ![Anastasios Piotopoulos]({{ site.baseurl }}/images/AnastasiosPiotopoulos.jpg)